 The Department of Justice is striving to combat financial crimes against older Americans.
-Learn about prevalent financial scams so you can guard against them, and get involved in making your community safer.
+Learn about prevalent financial scams and abuse so you can guard against them, and get involved in making your community safer.
 If you need help, there is a Elder Abuse Resource Roadmap that can guide you to the right agency for your particular situation.

 Elder Abuse Resource Roadmap: Financial